 What Does “Rainforest Alliance Certified™” Mean?

 Our little green frog really gets around--and that’s good news for people and the planet.
-These days, you can find the Rainforest Alliance Certified seal on a rapidly growing list of products, including coffee, chocolate, tea, fruit, flowers, paper and furniture.
+These days, you can find the Rainforest Alliance Certified seal on a rapidly growing list of products and services, including coffee, chocolate, tea, fruit, flowers, paper, furniture and tourism lodges.

 Farms seeking Rainforest Alliance certification are regularly audited by members of our own certification team or one of our international partners in the Sustainable Agriculture Network (SAN).
 These visits, along with occasional surprise audits, ensure that farmers are complying with the SAN’s comprehensive guidelines and are working toward continual improvement.
 Farms that have earned the Rainforest Alliance Certified seal are taking steps to:

 - Maintain or increase tree cover

 - Reduce chemical use

 - Ensure the well-being of workers and their families by facilitating access to education and healthcare